Time

 For quick installation, use one of the one-click install buttons below...

 For manual installation, add the following JSON block to your User Settings (JSON) file in VS Code.
-You can do this by pressing Ctrl + Shift + P
+You can do this by pressing Ctrl + Shift + P and typing Preferences: Open User Settings (JSON).

-in your workspace.
+Optionally, you can add it to a file called .vscode/mcp.json in your workspace.
 This will allow you to share the configuration with others.

 Note that the

-key is needed when using themcp.json
+mcpkey is needed when using themcp.jsonfile.

 {